 Take note of the glass you are using.
 Most people prefer to use clear glass so that they can easily see the kitchen, but if you prefer frosted glass, that is perfectly alright.
 As much as possible, go for tempered glass as it can withstand heat and is quite sturdy.

 6. OPEN SHELVES OR CABINETS

 To keep in line with the open kitchen concept, have your overhead cabinets be exposed.
 This will make your kitchen look spacious and breathable.
-And you can even place your plates and bowls and even figurines as both a decorative element and an organized set up.
+You can even place your plates and bowls and even figurines as both a decorative element and an organized setup.

 This kind of shelf can even make for a unique accent piece in your open kitchen.
 You can even have tempered glass as the shelf base instead of wood.